VG-SSL: Benchmarking Self-supervised Representation Learning Approaches for Visual Geo-localization: Experimental Setup

 \subsection{Implementation Details}

-In our work, we follow a part of the settings in the baseline VG pipeline~\cite{Berton_CVPR_2022_benchmark} and make modifications based on different SSL methods adapted into VG.
-The training image size is $480\times 640$.
+In our study, we adopt certain protocols from the benchmark VG pipeline as outlined in \cite{Berton_CVPR_2022_benchmark}, while incorporating GeoPair to accommodate various SSL techniques within the VG framework.
+The training image size is $480\times 640$ ($H\times W$).
 With a batch size $B$ of $64$, each batch consists of $64$ image pairs.
-We use Adam optimizer \cite{kingma2014adam} with learning rates $1e^{-5}$ (SimCLR and MoCov2) and $1e^{-4}$ (BYOL, SimSiam, BT, and VICReg), and weight decay $1e^{-6}$.
-We conduct our experiments mainly with ResNet-50~\cite{resnet} as the local feature extractor $F_l$ and NetVLAD~\cite{netvlad} as the global aggregation module $F_g$.
-We use ImageNet~\cite{imagenet} pre-trained weights and extract the features from \textit{conv4\_x} of ResNet-50.
-We run for $24$ hours with approximately $250$ epochs, and each epoch iterates $5000$ queries.
+We use Adam optimizer \cite{kingma2014adam} with learning rates $1e^{-5}$.
+We instantiate both one-stage and two-stage methods with different SSL methods.
+For one-stage methods, we conduct our experiments mainly with ResNet-50~\cite{resnet} + GeM~\cite{8382272} or DeiT-S~\cite{touvron2021training} (Distilled version of ViT-S~\cite{dosovitskiy2020vit}) used in \cite{Berton_CVPR_2022_benchmark,r2former}.
+For two-stage methods, we primarily use DeiT-S for the first stage and the reranking part of R2Former~\cite{r2former} for the second stage.
+We run each experiment for $36$ hours with approximately $200$ epochs.
+The data augmentation is set to be random resizing and cropping with a random scale from 1.0 to 1.25, and random flipping ($p=0.5$).
 During training, we define images as positive samples if they are within the $10$ m radius of the query images and negative samples if they are beyond the $25$ m radius of the query images.
-Following the origin settings of SSL methods, the projection head of SimCLR and MoCov2 have no batch normalization, and BYOL, SimSiam, BT, and VICReg have batch normalization.
-The models are primarily trained with the batch size of $64$ in one NVIDIA-A100-80GB GPU.
+The models are primarily trained with a batch size of $64$ (ResNet-50 + GeM) or $32$ (DeiT-S) in one NVIDIA-A100-80GB GPU, while the final model is trained with a batch size of $32$, $64$, $128$, or $256$, depending on the final performance.
 The pipelines are implemented using Pytorch-lightning \cite{Falcon_PyTorch_Lightning_2019}.

+\textbf{Remarks on Data Augmentation.} As noted in \cite{Berton_CVPR_2022_benchmark}, the effectiveness of data augmentation can vary across datasets due to their unique characteristics.
+To establish a robust baseline, we fully utilize standard data augmentations, including random flipping and random resized cropping, which avoid dataset-specific biases and provide general benefits across all datasets.
+While we agree that exploring more advanced augmentations could enhance performance, applying them across multiple datasets can be complex and may result in inconsistent outcomes.
+We suggest investigating the impact of specific augmentations when fine-tuning models on individual datasets for more targeted improvements.